TCCPP/wheatley/wiki_articles/static.md

 <!-- inline -->
 ## At Global/Namespace Scope
 **Enables internal linkage for functions and variables**.
 This enables them to become local to the translation unit, which prevents redefinition across TUs from violating the One Definition Rule.
-Templated variables and ``inline`` cancel this.

 ```cpp
 // fileA.cpp and fileB.cpp define these symbols at the top of the file.